Strategic Movement Paths¶

 How Organizations Transition Between Positions¶

 Understanding your current strategic position is only the first step.
-Most organizations benefit from moving toward the Leaders position (Complex + High Readiness), but the path you take determines your likelihood of success.
+Most organizations benefit from moving up, building the floor under the reach they already hold (Studio at small reach, Lean at large), but the path you take determines your likelihood of success.

 The Transformation Reality